paulerlic/medical-marijuana-group/README.md

 * Prone to overfitting

 ##### Benefits of the Deep Learning Neural Network
-* Ability to learn independently in real-time
+* Self-organizing ability to learn adaptively and independently in real-time
 * Flexible and can be applied to multiple data types and current and future applications
 * Features automatically deduced/optimally tuned for desired result so outputs not limited to provided inputs
 * Features not required to be extracted in advance